k-pipe/terraform-module-gke-autopilot/example/README.md

 ## Prerequisites

 You need to have access to (and sufficient permissions on) a GCP project (https://console.cloud.google.com/).
+Next, you must have installed the GCP command line util `gcloud` (https://cloud.google.com/sdk/docs/install).

 You must have an active GCP configuration (set it up using `gcloud init`) and activated credentials (`gcloud auth application-default login`).

 Furthermore you need the tool `terraform` installed (https://developer.hashicorp.com/terraform/install).